 Our annual four-day conference is based on a topic of current concern to both countries.
 We meet to share ideas, wisdom and experience and of course friendships are cemented.
 Each year, 20-24 new participants are selected from either side of the Atlantic, chosen on the strength of service to their communities and professional achievement.
 They are sponsored to attend their first conference as a Delegate; by the end of the event they will have become a BAP Fellow.

 Such is the value of the experience, Fellows continue to attend our annual conferences at their own expense for many years.
-Recent conferences have been held in Manchester, Houston, Dublin, Las Vegas, Cambridge and New Orleans.
+Recent conferences have been held in Glasgow, Cardiff, Seattle, Manchester, Houston, Dublin, Las Vegas, Cambridge and New Orleans.

 Throughout the year we also hold face-to-face and virtual events for Fellows and their guests in the UK and the US, including one-day and evening lectures debating topical issues, private dinners with high-profile guest speakers and casual networking evenings.
 Our events have attracted some memorable speakers including former US Secretary of Defense and CIA Director Robert M. Gates, US Ambassador Matthew Barzun and the Dean of the Leadership and Management School of the Foreign Service Institute, Barbara Stephenson, as well as stars of the creative industries.
 Former Prime Minister David Cameron made his first Foreign Policy speech to a BAP audience when he was Leader of the Opposition.

 We hold an annual reception at the US Embassy for our UK nominees hosted by the Deputy Chief of Mission.
 BAP thrives on controversial debate and our panelists are diverse and highly informed.
 At the 2015 BAP Conference the agenda was hastily rearranged to allow discussion of the unfolding terrorist attacks in Paris, drawing on expertise from across politics, security, diplomacy and counter-extremism.